matt-goldman/Maui.Plugins.PageResolver/README.md

 using Microsoft.Maui.Controls.Compatibility;
 // Add reference to PageResolver using Maui.Plugins.PageResolver;
-// Add any required references to your services, viewmodels, etc. using MyApp.Services;
+// Add any required references to your services, view models, etc. using MyApp.Services;
 using MyApp.ViewModels;
 using MyApp.Views;